wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 7. Click **Add**.

-Once an alert is successfully added, the alert configuration is shown in the table as follows.
+Once an alert is successfully added, the alert configuration  is displayed in the table in the lower section of the page.
 Each configuration can be edited and removed using this table.
 If multiple emails are configured, they are displayed in a comma-separated list.

 #### Traffic alerts

 Configure Traffic alerts to identify if the request count of APIs is greater than a predefined threshold.
 This is useful when you have APIs that are using backends with traffic limits or monetized backends that require your system to proactively scale depending on the incoming traffic.

-To configure a new latency alert, follow the steps below:
+To configure a new traffic alert, follow the steps below:

 1. In the Insights Portal, click **Alert Configuration** to open the **Alert Configuration** page.